 Many factors may influence your decision to buy — or not buy — organic food.
 Consider these factors:

-Nutrition.
-Research indicates that organically grown fruits and vegetables are more nutritious than those grown with peaticides and chemical fertilisers.
+Research indicates that organically grown fruits and vegetables are more nutritious than those grown with pesticides and chemical fertilisers.

-Quality and appearance.
 Organic foods meet the same quality and safety standards as conventional foods.
 The difference lies in how the food is produced, processed and handled.
 You may find that organic fruits and vegetables spoil faster because they aren't treated with waxes or preservatives.
-Also, expect less-than-perfect appearances in some organic produce — odd shapes, varying colors and perhaps smaller sizes.
+Also, expect less-than-perfect appearances in some organic produce — odd shapes, varying colours and perhaps smaller sizes.
 In most cases, however, organic foods look identical to their conventional counterparts.

-Pesticides.
-Conventional growers use pesticides to protect their crops from molds, insects and diseases.
+Conventional growers use pesticides to protect their crops from moulds, insects and diseases.
 When farmers spray pesticides, this can leave residue on produce.
 Some people buy organic food to limit their exposure to these residues.
-Most experts agree, however, that the amount of pesticides found on fruits and vegetables do poses health risk especially if taken on prolonged periods.
+Most experts agree, however, that the amount of pesticides found in fruits and vegetables does pose health risk especially if taken for prolonged periods.

 Whether you're already a fan of organic foods or you just want to shop wisely and handle your food safely, consider these tips: